kuzzleio/documentation-old/api-reference/source/includes/_memorystorageController.md

 }
 ```

-Returns the number of fields contained in the hash stored at the provided key
+Returns the number of fields contained in a hash

 Full documentation [here](https://redis.io/commands/hlen)